Craft Skills Workshops

 The workshops bring together culturally and linguistically diverse craftspeople with contemporary creative professionals and local community members to share and pass on new skills.

-Over the last six years the program has been delivered to more than 600 people in 60 communities in metropolitan Adelaide and regional centres in South Australia.
+Since its inception in 2010 the program has been delivered to more than 600 people in 60 communities in metropolitan Adelaide and regional centres in South Australia.
 There is potential to extend the program to include more craft methods and expand the delivery to more communities in metropolitan Adelaide and regional centres.

-This short film documents the impact the Guildhouse Traditional Craft Skills Workshop Program has made.
+The below short film documents the impact the Guildhouse Traditional Craft Skills Workshop Program has made.

 We are very proud that the program has been awarded the 2016 Governor’s Multicultural Award for Arts and Culture.
-The award was presented by His Excellency the Governor The Honourable Hieu Van Le AO at Government House, in March 2016.
+The award was presented by His Excellency the Governor The Honourable Hieu Van Le AO at Government House in March 2016.

 The ‘slow methods’ characteristic of many traditional craft techniques allow for an exchange of stories and ideas between teachers and participants that has aided settlement and cross-cultural understanding.
 The workshops create valuable opportunities for community connection and participation that celebrate and value cultural diversity, increasing understanding and acceptance throughout the communities it touches.